Half-Bent/Victims-of-Gravity-code/README.md

 # Victims-of-Gravity-code
-Code is made by Anton Rautanen And Marko niiranen [Damcho](https://github.com/Damchou)
+Code is made by Anton Rautanen And Marko Niiranen [Damcho](https://github.com/Damchou)